oracle-livelabs/adb/adb-gcp/gcp-get-started/gcp-get-started.md

-# Get started - Autonomous Database
+# Provisioning Google Cloud resources

 ## Introduction

-This lab walks you through the prerequisites to get started with Oracle Database@GCP - Autonomous Database.
+This lab walks you through the prerequisites to get started with Oracle Database@Google Cloud - Autonomous Database.
 This involves creating a Virtual Private Cloud (VPC) Network in Google Cloud that will be associated with the Autonomous Database and a Compute VM instance that will be used to connect to the Autonomous Database.

 Estimated Time: 30 minutes